onkernel/vercel-example/README.md

 ### `packages/web`

 The web app is responsible for the UI.
-It uses [Next.js](https://nextjs.org/), [AI SDK](https://ai-sdk.dev), and [Assistant-UI](https://github.com/assistant-ui/assistant-ui) to build the chat interface.
+It uses [Next.js](https://nextjs.org/), Vercel [AI SDK](https://ai-sdk.dev), and [Assistant-UI](https://github.com/assistant-ui/assistant-ui) to build the chat interface.
 The chatbot is deployed as a [route](packages/web/app/api/chat/route.ts) in the web app and uses the `browserAgentTool` to control the browser.
 You can extend this to build a custom chatbot with your own tools.

 ## What's Kernel?

-Kernel provides sandboxed, ready-to-use Chrome browsers for browser automations and web agents.
+Kernel provides hosted browsers on-demand for browser automations and web agents.
 You can connect to the browser using Chrome DevTools-based browser frameworks (Playwright, Puppeteer).

-We also provide a remote GUI access (live view streaming) for visual monitoring and remote control.

-### What You Can Do With Our Platform
+### What You Can Do With Kernel

 - Run automated browser-based workflows
 - Develop and test AI agents that use browsers